-- 1. Review Dr. Jean Clinton's video: "Brain Development in the Early Years - Connecting with Children vs. Directing their Behaviour" https://youtu.be/fU2GrSRqoz4?si=Jsj0xubkBHEM9Aov
+- Review Dr. Jean Clinton's video: "Brain Development in the Early Years Connecting with Children vs. Directing their Behaviour" (https://youtu.be/BkFcN7K6LhM)

 - 2. Reflect on the following:

-- Connecting versus directing
+- · Connecting versus directing

 - Internal versus external reinforcement

 - Quality interactions

-How do you promote children's comfort?
+Possible Questions for Reflection during Activity: How do you promote children's comfort?
 How do you recognize when a child feels safe?
 How can you ensure the environment is inclusive and nurturing?

-How do you ensure you or the team feels safe and included?
+Points to Ponder for Pedagogical Leaders: How do you ensure you or the team feels safe and included?

 How do you or the team support the physical and emotional state of each child?
 Share positive observations individually or with the group.
 Consider posting these observations in a common area.